 - dilated pupils

-Alcohol Intervention Addiction offers a safe, controlled environment to detoxify from alcohol, and the process is overseen by a medical staff.
+Our treatment center offers a safe, controlled environment to detoxify from alcohol, and the process is overseen by medical staff.
 Detoxification should only be used to assist the addict in withdrawing from their substance of abuse, and must not be mistaken for rehabilitation.
 Treatment, or rehabilitation, is the only way that an addict can actually recover from an alcohol use disorder.
-For additional details concerning alcohol use disorders, locations of rehabilitation programs, or for advice about coping with alcohol abuse, please contact Better Services Addiction Rehab’s alcohol recovery experts at 205-588-5930.
+If you or someone you love is in the Birmingham, Alabama area, and are in need of help give us a call at 205-736-8089.